 Uniswap: Understanding the Decentralised Ethereum Exchange

-Start using Uniswap to exchange tokens and earn with liquidity pools
+Exchange tokens and earn with liquidity pools with Uniswap

 You may have heard of an Ethereum based exchange named Uniswap.
-Uniswap is a decentralised exchange hosted on the Ethereum blockchain in the form of 2 smart contracts.
+Uniswap is a decentralised exchange in the form of two smart contracts hosted on the Ethereum blockchain, as well as a public, open source front-end client.
 It’s a 100% on-chain market maker allowing the swapping of ERC20 tokens, as well as ETH to an ERC20, and vice-versa.

 It also allows you to contribute to liquidity pools for any ERC20 token, and therefore gain commissions in the form of exchange fees for doing so.